LordLiang/LordLiang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year Ph.D. student at the School of Science and Engineering of the Chinese University of Hong Kong (Shenzhen), under the supervision of <a href="https://gaplab.cuhk.edu.cn/">Prof. Xiaoguang Han</a> at <a href="https://gaplab.cuhk.edu.cn/">GAP Lab</a>.
-Prior to this, I received my B.S. degree in Software Engineering from Tongji University.
-My research interests lie in computer graphics and 3D deep learning, with a primary focus on 3D content generation and reconstruction.
-I am also collaborating closely with <a href="http://sweb.cityu.edu.hk/hongbofu/index.htm">Prof. Hongbo Fu</a> at City University of Hong Kong.
+I am currently a Ph.D. student in Creative Media at the City University of Hong Kong, under the supervision of <a href="https://hongbofu.people.ust.hk/">Prof. Hongbo Fu</a> and Prof. Miuling Lam.
+Prior to this, I received my Master's degree in Computer Technology from Shanghai Jiao Tong University, under the guidance of <a href="https://dmcv.sjtu.edu.cn/people/">Prof. Lizhuang Ma</a>.
+My research interests lie in Computer Graphics and 3D Computer Vision, with a primary focus on sketch-based 3D modeling and character animation.
+I am also collaborating closely with <a href="https://gaplab.cuhk.edu.cn/pages/people">Prof. Xiaoguang Han</a> at the School of Science and Engineering of the Chinese University of Hong Kong (Shenzhen).

 <!-- ############## -->
 <!-- interests -->